Beginner to Advanced level-Junior engineer surveyor training

-This course is intended for beginners, graduates, assistants, and junior engineers seeking to learn to use surveying equipment and to be able to work as a junior engineer or a surveyor.
+This course is intended for beginners, graduates, assistants, and junior engineers seeking to learn to use surveying equipment and to work as junior engineers or surveyors.
+You will achieve a Level 3 Diploma in Engineering Surveying, which you can use to apply for a gold CSCS engineer surveyor card.
+Course also includes CITB assured short courses in Total Station and Leveling

-It will improve your skills and employability prospects by learning to use manual and robotic Total Stations, levelling equipment, and GPS, as well as the principles of levelling, surveying, and setting out.
+It will improve your skills and employment prospects by teaching you to use manual and robotic Total Stations, leveling equipment, and GPS, as well as the principles of leveling, surveying, and setting out.
 You will also learn to read general arrangement plans, sections, and elevation drawings.

 We also provide post-training support by email or telephone.